About JC

 What’s New

-JC is honoured to participate in this exhibition of evocative paintings by Prince Edward County visual artist Karole Marois.
-The show begins with a reception from 2:00 to 6:00 PM on Saturday, September 6.
-The exhibition of recent work runs until September 28 in the Barlow Room of the Royal Annex, 6 Ross Street in Picton, Ontario.
+JC was delighted to participate in this exhibition of evocative paintings by Prince Edward County visual artist Karole Marois.
+The show ran in the Royal Annex from September 6-28.

-“I embrace this opportunity to contribute two poems to Karole’s show on the theme: “The Power of Water,” which showcases her unique vision of this element essential to life and to spirit,” JC announced.
+“I embraced this opportunity to contribute two poems to Karole’s show on the theme: “The Power of Water,” which showcased her unique vision of this element essential to life and to spirit,” JC announced.
 “I thank her for the honour of displaying my work alongside her memorable canvasses.”

 “I was delighted to appear on Thursday, July 17 with my most recent poetry collections, written under my pen name A. Garnett Weiss.
 Poems from Life after Life—from epitaph to epilogue took centre stage during my presentation.
 I also read from Bricolage, A Gathering of Centos, which was one of five finalists for the 2022 national Fred Kerner Book Award from the Canadian Authors Association, “ JC revealed.